Self-Test for Breath AlcoholSkip to the navigation

 A breath alcohol test is an estimate of your blood alcohol concentration (BAC).
 The test measures the amount of alcohol in the air that you breathe out (exhale).

 You can measure your own breath alcohol level with a simple handheld device.
 If the device is calibrated and used according to the manufacturer's directions, it can provide an accurate estimate of your blood alcohol level.
-The home device is similar to, though not as precise as, the type of test used by police for suspected drunk drivers.
+There are different types of devices available.
+You can get simple devices meant for home use and professional devices like those used by police for suspected drunk drivers.

 Within minutes after you drink alcohol, your blood alcohol concentration starts to rise.
 Unlike food, alcohol is absorbed directly through the walls of the stomach, goes into the bloodstream, and travels throughout your body and to your brain.
 This allows blood alcohol levels to increase quickly.